Rev. (TV series): Reception

 The series was commended by The Independent as intelligent comedy, with Hollander "as good as ever" and a strong support cast.

 In 2011, Rev. won the South Bank Award for Best Comedy and was nominated for the Royal Television Society Programme Awards for Best Scripted Comedy and Best Comedy Performance (Hollander).

 At the 2011 British Academy Television Awards, the series won Best Sitcom, with Hollander also nominated for Best Male Comedy Performance.
 Both were nominated again in the same categories the following year, without winning.
-At the 2015 British Academy Television Awards, Hollander and Colman were nominated for Best Male Comedy Performance and Best Female Comedy Performance respectively.
+At the 2015 British Academy Television Awards, Hollander and Colman were nominated for Best Male Comedy Performance and Best Female Comedy Performance, respectively.

-DVD releases
+Home releases

 The complete first series was released on DVD by 2 Entertain on 21 November 2011.

 The second series was released on 19 November 2012.
 A boxset containing the first two series was also released.

 The third series was released on 5 May 2014, a week after transmission of the final episode.
 A boxset containing the first three series was also released.